 The great thing about Germany is that it is only a short flight away from most UK airports, and you’ll be sure to find some cheap flights at this time of year.
 If an autumn/winter escape is calling out to you, consider Germany or some other top city break destinations like Madrid and explore some of Europe’s most incredible cities.

 Have you ever been to Berlin or Hamburg?
 I’d love to hear some of your recommendations for places to visit in Germany!
-Let me know in the comments or you can catch up with me over on Twitter.
+Let me know in the comments if you’ve got some top tips for German trips.